Calila e Dimna: Summary

 There was once a king called, Baladh.
 One night, he saw eight dreams that frightened him, so he called the monks to interpret the dreams.
 The monks said they would return with the interpretation in a week.
 The monks hated the king, for he had killed twelve thousand monks.
 The monks plotted to tell the king that the dreams meant he had to kill those whom he loved and cared for the most, then bathe in their blood and be spat on by the monks, before being washed by perfume in order to avoid a terrible fate.
 They told the king he must kill his wife Irakht, his child Juwayr, his nephew, his close friend Iladh, his scribe and secret keeper Kaal, his great white elephant, his battle horse, two other great elephants, his fast strong Bactrian camel and the wiseman Kabariyoon, who was responsible for the death of the monks.

-When the king was informed of this, he said he'd rather die than have his close ones killed.
+When the king was informed of this, he said he would rather die than have his close ones killed.
 The king retreated to his quarters in sorrow and grief.
 Iladh realised that the king was hiding something and so told Irakht to approach the king and find out what was troubling him, as he had seen the king with some monks and feared they may have said something to him.
-Irakht approached her husband and he told her of the interpretation of the dream given by the monks.
-Irakht was frightened but knew of the monks hatred for the king and so comforted the king and told him to ask Kabariyoon for the correct interpretation.
+Irakht approached her husband, and he told her of the interpretation of the dream given by the monks.
+Irakht was frightened but knew of the monk's hatred for the king and so comforted the king and told him to ask Kabariyoon for the correct interpretation.
 Kabariyoon told the king that it meant in one week he would receive amazing gifts.